Remember the Fyre Festival? Luxury music festival, Instagram influencers, Bahamas beach vibes. What could go wrong?

 Contract Type: Sales

-A vendor agreement is a contract between a business and a supplier of goods or services in exchange for compensation.
-These contracts can be relatively simple or extremely detailed, depending on the needs of the parties.
-With supply chains now spanning the world, the importance of well-crafted vendor agreements is more important than ever.
+A vendor agreement is a contract between your business and a supplier of goods or services.
+These can range from dead simple to extremely complex, depending on the scope.

 23. Warranty Contract